ginonott/solace-project/DISCUSSION.md

 Having a 'fake' data source would actually be really useful for fast and determinstic testing.
 I would revisit introducing a system to use the in memory list of advocates from the seed directory for testing.

+# DevOps

+There should be automated CI/CD to check the tests pass, linting passes, etc. Ideally also a githook that runs prettier and eslint on commit / push.